 Variations

-- Traditional Hungarian goulash was much more soup-like that this version and flour would certainly not have made an appearance in the ingredients list.
-But this Dutch oven goulash recipe is not pretending to be an authentic traditional recipe, so I’ve included flour to create a thick and luxurious sauce that liberally coats the other ingredients.
+- Omit the flour: Traditional Hungarian goulash was much more soup-like that this version and flour would certainly not have made an appearance in the ingredients list.
+But this Dutch oven goulash recipe is not pretending to be an authentic traditional recipe, so I've included flour to create a thick and luxurious sauce that liberally coats the other ingredients.
 Make the goulash without flour to create a thinner sauce and turn it gluten-free in the process

 Serving suggestions

-- Try it with flat pasta noodles such as pappardelle
+- Try it with flat pasta noodles such as pappardelle.

-- Go traditional and serve it with spaetzle
+- Go traditional and serve it with spaetzle.

-- Or gnocchi for that matter
+- Or gnocchi for that matter.

-- Spoon it over creamy mashed potatoes
+- Spoon it over creamy mashed potatoes.

-- Boiled rice makes a tasty change
+- Boiled rice makes a tasty change.

-- Get indulgent by upgrading to garlic bread
+- Get indulgent by upgrading to garlic bread.

-- Or add in plenty of baby potatoes for a stand-alone complete meal
+- Or add in plenty of baby potatoes for a stand-alone complete meal.

-- Alternatively top with dumplings for the ultimate one-pot comfort food
+- Alternatively top with dumplings for the ultimate one-pot comfort food.

 Want to keep in touch?
 Sign up to receive LittleSugarSnaps newsletters to hear when new recipes are published.
 You'll get a free welcome e-book with my top baking tips and 5 favourite cake recipes.
 Or stay in touch on Facebook, Instagram and Pinterest.

-๐ Recipe
+📖 Recipe

 Ingredients